Claire de Gubernatis

-Claire de Gubernatis (born 18 July 1986) is a French professional tennis player.
+Claire de Gubernatis (born 18 July 1986) is a French former professional tennis player.

 As of 13 September 2010, she reached her highest singles rankings of 196.
 Her best doubles ranking was 233, which she achieved on 9 April 2007.

 At the Morocco Open in Fes, she made her first appearance in the main draw of a WTA Tour tournament, reaching the second round as a qualifier where she fell to the eventual winner, Iveta Benešová.